 - The interconnection resistance is measured from the beginning of the square pad (daisy chain) to the end of the square pad.

-- At 260°C, soldering at re-soldering of wire are performed for four times.
+- At 260°C, soldering and re-soldering of wire are performed four times.
 On the fifth time, the wire is soldered and left for examination.

 - The sample is washed with Deionized (DI) water and dried.